-Documentation Changes include typos, errors, or omissions from the currently published specifications.
-These will be incorporated in any new release of the specification.
+Documentation Changes include typos, errors, or omissions from the current published specifications including all end-user documentation.
+These will be incorporated in any new release of the specification and/or documentation..

 Note: Errata remain in the specification update throughout the product's lifecycle, or until a particular stepping is no longer commercially available.
 Under these circumstances, errata removed from the specification update are archived and available upon request.
 Specification changes, specification clarifications and documentation changes are removed from the specification update when the appropriate changes are made to the appropriate product specification or user documentation (datasheets, manuals, etc.).